This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Do not plant roses under too much shade.

 While roses can still grow under partial shades, they become more prone to developing the black spot problem.
-The leaves will not dry quickly after rain or watering, providing good environmental conditions for fungus growth.
+The leaves will not dry quickly after rain or watering, providing suitable environmental conditions for fungus growth.

-Prune your roses and clean up your garden
+Prune your roses and clean up your garden.

-Clean your pruners with alcohol
+Clean your pruners with alcohol.

 These cleaning solutions can kill mold and fungi, thus preventing the possible spread of infection through plant wounds during pruning.
-You can use a clean rag to rub the solution on the pruners.
+You can use a clean rag to rub the key on the pruners.
 Remember to clean them after their last use, as black spot spores will lay dormant until you next use the pruners.

-Apply a thick layer of mulch
+Apply a thick layer of mulch.

 Another thing worth mentioning is that you need to replace the mulch with a new layer, preferably after every year at the start of the spring.
 You can use woodchip, or my favorite is leaf mold.
 Leaf mold is ideal as it feeds the soil and breaks down.
 Suppose you want to learn how to make leaf mold.
 Watch the video below.
 It is known as gardeners’ gold for a reason.

-Grow natural disease-resistant varieties of roses
+Grow natural disease-resistant varieties of roses.

 Treatment solutions to get rid of black spots on roses

-You can do everything right to prevent black spots, but your rose plants can still be infected with the disease.
+You can do everything right to prevent black holes, but your rose plants can still be infected with the disease.
 There is only so much we can do as gardeners, but we cannot control the weather like wind and rain.
 Both of these can carry spores to our rose plants.

 Homemade, DIY solutions for black spot